Artoriuz/ArtCNN/README.md

 - Shaders with the `Chroma` suffix are chroma shaders.
 These are meant to be used on high-quality sources, and you should not use them alongside luma prescalers.
 - The old `YCbCr` and `RGB` variants can be found under the "Old" directory.
 These have not been updated to reflect the new software stack and training dataset yet.

+You may occasionaly find some models under the "Experiments" directory.
+This is meant to serve as a testing ground for the main ArtCNN models.

 ## Technical Details
 The luma models are trained on an anime dataset containing screenshots from the following shows:
 - Violet Evergarden